shhyang/shhyang.github.io/research/index.md

 These researches are collaborating with the [Institute of Network Coding]({{ site.data.links.inc }}) at CUHK and [n-hop technologies](https://n-hop.com), a startup company developing networking technolgies using BATS codes.

-### Wireless networking propagation delay
+### Wireless networking with propagation delay

-From the research in both underwater acoustic communications and the time-domain interference alignment, significant network throughput gain can be obtained by taking the signal propagation delay into consideration.
-Our recent works give a systematic theoretical study of the using of propagation delays, including an explicit characterization of the scheduling rate region with propagation delays and the continuity properties of the scheduling rate region {% cite jma21scheduling fan22isit %}.
+Signal propagation delay has been either ignored or treated as an unfavored factor in practical wireless communications, but can significantly improve the throughput of wireless communication networks as a new dimension for scheduling media access.
+Our recent works are giving a systematic theoretical study of this promising approach.
+We derived an explicit characterization of the scheduling rate region with propagation delays and studied the continuity properties of the region {% cite jma21scheduling fan22isit %}.

 With the higher and higher bandwidth being used in the terrestirial wireless communications, it is becoming feasible to design a physical communicaiton framelength shorter than the typical signal propagation delay.
-However, towards achieving benefit from the signal propagation delay in the future of wireless networking, a large range of researches are desired.
+However, towards achieving the benefit from the signal propagation delay in the future of wireless networking, a large range of researches are desired.

-### Network computation

-This topic studies the evaluation of a function at a destination node with the function inputs generated at multiple source nodes that are different to the destination node.
-Examples have shown the function computation rate gain of network coding for this distributed computing problem.
-Our works studied the upper bound on the function computation capacity~\cite{guang19,huang18,guang18isit,wang18isit,guang16computing,huang15} and motivates some further researches in this direction.

 ### Shift-XOR codes

-Shift-XOR codes can be encoded by (non-cyclic) shift and XOR operations and decoded by a successive cancellation algorithm with almost the same computation cost as encoding.

-We proposed new designs of shift-XOR codes that can be used to construct both storage codes and network codes \cite{fu20it}, \cite{xfu21isit,fu15storage,fu14,}, \cite{xor21cuhk,xor20sribd,xor20sribd2} to gain the low computation cost compared with the corresponding codes based on finite field operations.
-A general theory of using the shift and XOR operations for coding design is under developing~\cite{yzhang21isit,xchen21isit}, which can potentially push the application of shift-XOR codes to more scenarios.
+Though finite fields are used in most of the existing coding designs, it is not always feasible or favorable due to the high computation cost.
+Several existing codes have demonstrated the potential of using (non-cyclic) shift and XOR operations to design codes with extremely low computation cost.
+Our recent works proposed new designs of shift-XOR codes that can achieve a similar or even better performance than the corresponding finite field codes {% cite fu20it %}.
+A general theory of shift-XOR codes is under development, which can generate a new playground for coding design {% cite yzhang21isit xchen21isit %}.

 ### Finite-length codes

 For a binary symmetric channel with the maximum likelihood decoding, the problem of the optimal code with fixed blocklength and codebook size is in general open except for special cases.
-In a recent work, we solve the problem for the codes of four codewords and blocklength up to $8$ by analysis and up to $300$ by combining analysis and computer evaluations~\cite{dong20}.
+In a recent work, we solve the problem for the codes of four codewords and blocklength up to 8 by analysis and up to 300 by combining analysis and computer evaluations {% cite dong20 %}.
 Our approach has the potential to be extended to codes of a larger codebook size.

-### Network security